kazurayam/TimeKeeper/docs/index.md

 ## Table sorted by Size

-You can sort rows by duration.
+You can sort rows by size, of course.

         @Test
         void test_HTTPGetAndSaveResponse_sortBySize_ascending() {